kakitone/MetaFinisherSC/README.md

 Assume you have short reads (SR.fasta), long reads(LR.fasta) , contigs formed from short reads(SC.fasta), contigs formed from long reads(LC.fasta).

-The final output is **abun.fasta** after running through the mis-assembly fixing, FinisherSC and A-Splitter(join contigs based on abundance information).
+The final output is **abun.fasta** after running through the M-Fixer(mis-assembly fixing), FinisherSC and A-Splitter(join contigs based on abundance information).

 In order to do that, here are the steps.

-1. Run MFixer which merge contigs with information from reads.
+1. Run M-Fixer which merge contigs with information from reads.
 It also fixes misassembly

         python -m srcRefactor.misassemblyFixerLib.mFixer -par 20 destinedFolder mummerPath